Flesh (Szalay novel): Protagonist

-The unusual aspect of this novel is how the author presents István as remaining "coarse, inarticulate and boorish" despite his elevation to the world of the super-rich.
-In the words of the Associated Press, he is "someone still stuck somewhat as a teenager, unable to completely interact with others on an adult level.
-It appears as though physical relationships are the only time he can truly connect with other adults."
-He also retains a "disfiguring urge for violence" and feels like a "passive participant in the events of his life" who is "hobbled largely beyond help by its traumas".
+István remains "coarse, inarticulate and boorish" despite his elevation to the world of the super-rich.
+The Associated Press called him "still stuck somewhat as a teenager, unable to completely interact with others on an adult level", adding, "It appears as though physical relationships are the only time he can truly connect with other adults".
+He retains a "disfiguring urge for violence" and feels like a "passive participant in the events of his life" who is "hobbled largely beyond help by its traumas".

 István usually acts on instinct first and reflects on his actions later: "His body knows things his mind doesn't.
 The people around him know things about him that he doesn't know about himself."
-The author has stated that he wanted the novel to "express the feeling I had that our existence is a physical experience before it is anything else, that all of its other aspects proceed from that physicality".
+Szalay has said he wanted the novel to "express the feeling I had that our existence is a physical experience before it is anything else, that all of its other aspects proceed from that physicality".

-István's inclination to follow his instincts rather than thinking things through is reflected in his reactive speech patterns.
-He tends to reply to other people rather than initiating conversations, and when he does talk, he predominantly employs banal phrases such as "yeah" or "I don't know".
+István's inclination to follow his instincts rather than thinking things through is reflected in his speech patterns.
+He tends to reply to other people rather than initiating conversation, and he heavily uses banal phrases such as "yeah" or "I don't know".
 In the words of one reviewer, this leads to "almost comically minimalist" dialogue in which "István conducts entire conversations saying little except 'Okay'."

-Reviewers have noted that István develops more empathy over the years, enabling him to develop more lasting human connections and making him more acceptable to the reader.
+Reviewers observed that István develops more empathy over time, enabling him to develop more lasting human connections.